-3. Section 22 of the Town & Country Planning (Scotland) Act 1997, as revised, makes provision for the preparation of non-statutory planning guidance.

-4. The purpose of guidance is to provide relevant advice and information on Council policies and topics.
-Proposed Planning Guidance is intended as an important tool in guiding and informing the Development Management process.

-5. The Proposed Planning Guidance in relation to Waste Strategy for New Developments (Appendix 1) has been assessed through the Strategic Environmental Assessment screening process and it has been confirmed by the consultation authorities that the guidance is not be likely to have any significant environmental effects.
-It is therefore considered that a full SEA is not required.

-6. An assessment of the potential environmental impacts of the proposed guidance was submitted during the screening process, and influenced the content of the final version of the Proposed Planning Guidance.
+- 3. Section 22 of the Town & Country Planning (Scotland) Act 1997, as revised, makes provision for the preparation of non-statutory planning guidance and this position is clarified in Circular 6/2013 Development Planning, paragraphs 146 to 148. - 4.
+The purpose of guidance is to provide relevant advice and information on Council policies and topics.
+This Proposed Planning Guidance is intended to be an important tool in guiding and informing the Development Management process. - 5.
+The Proposed Planning Guidance has been assessed through the Strategic Environmental Assessment screening process and it has been confirmed by the consultation authorities that the guidance is not likely to have any significant environmental effects.
+It is therefore considered that a full Strategic Environmental Assessment is not required. - 6.
+An assessment of the potential environmental impacts of the proposed guidance was submitted during the screening process and influenced the content of the final version of the Proposed Planning Guidance. - 7.
+The guidance is contained within Appendix 1 to this report.